 If your ID card was stolen as the result of a violent crime, you can contact the Office of Violence Prevention & Victim Assistance at 848/932-1181 to make an appointment to speak with a counselor.
 In some cases, they will arrange to have the replacement fee waived.
 Please note that we cannot refund the fee for replacement cards already issued.

 Please visit one of the ID card offices to have your lost/stolen ID card replaced.
 In most cases you will be provided instructions on how to pay the replacement fee at a University Cashiers Office.
 You will need to bring your paid receipt back to the ID card office location to have your replacement card made while you wait.
 Cashier's Receipts must be redeemed within 7 days.
 Fee payments are non-refundable.

-Individuals who pay a replacement fee for a new ID card may request to take a new photo, providing that they also present a form of unexpired government issued photo identification.
+Individuals who pay a replacement fee for a new ID card may request to take a new photo.
 Otherwise, the ID card will be reissued with the existing photo on file.
 However, the carding system operator or manager may use their discretion to request that a new photo be taken, if the existing picture in your carding record is deemed to not satisfy the specifications set by our office policy.

 Declined checks or credit card transactions are subject to an additional fee and must be reconciled by cash payment.
 All access privileges will be suspended until payment is made.

 Upon replacement, all previously issued ID cards will be rendered permanently suspended and will not be reactivated under any circumstances.
 Reissuing lost replacement cards requires an additional replacement fee.

 The type of ID card issued is dependent on your primary status role in the University.
 You are permitted to have only one active